Palermo or Catania: Which Sicilian City to Visit?

 If you’re planning a Sicily itinerary but don’t have a lot of time to devote to it, you may find yourself in the position of having to choose between visiting Palermo or Catania.
 While I would always encourage trying to find a way to visit both of this Italian island’s biggest cities, sometimes this isn’t always practical.

+Both cities have so much to offer and are well worth a visit, but they do offer different things.
 From unique city streets to different local culinary specialities to day trip destinations, both Palermo and Catania can be fantastic destinations in and of themselves.

 However, there is a lot more to unpack when deciding which city to visit.
-For those keen to explore a large Sicilian city but can’t figure out which is the right one for you, follow this guide to help choose between Palermo vs Catania.
+For those keen to explore a large Sicilian city but can’t figure out which is the right one for you, follow this guide to help choose between Palermo and Catania.
 While there certainly isn’t a bad choice, there are a number of things you need to consider when deciding between the two.

 Looking for a place to stay?
 These are some of the best choices in both cities: